Texas Homeowners Insurance Guide

 Alamo Plaza, San Antonio

 Straddling the line between south and central Texas, the Alamo City is one of Texas’ best kept secrets.
 Historical legacy, nature, football, and breakfast tacos—what more could you possibly ask for?
-San Antonio is home to a growing job market, especially in health care and social assistance (there are15 VA hospitals within 50 miles of the city limits), retail, and accomodation and food services.
+San Antonio is home to a growing job market, especially in health care and social assistance (there are15 VA hospitals within 50 miles of the city limits), retail, and accommodation and food services.

 According to Zillow, the average home value in San Antonio is around $301,000